zzxwill/odps/intl.en-US/User Guide/Definition/Data types.md

     set odps.sql.type.system.odps2=true;
     ```

-    And submit the execution together with the table statement.
+    And submit the execution together with the table statement.The SQL tool submitted through MaxCompute Studio automatically adds the set statement to submit execution by default.

--   Project level: that is to support new types of project level open.
-The Owner of project can set up project as required.

-    ```
-    setproject odps.sql.type.system.odps2=true;
-    ```

-    For a detailed description of setproject, please see:[Other operations](../../../../reseller.en-US/User Guide/Common commands/Other operations.md#).

 -   When it comes to INT types, 32 bits are added to the set statement and converted to BIGINT, 64 bits, if not added.
 -   SDK 0.27.2-public version and above, Client 0.27.0 version and above support new data type.